DravenusRex/stalker-gamma-linux-guide/README.md

 Okay, you have the GAMMA files on your distro ready to go, now what?

-You have two options running the game through Lutris with Wine, or you can try adding MO2 (Mod Organizer 2) to Steam, and running it through Proton, this has worked for atleast one person on SteamDeck.
+You have two options, running the game through Lutris with Wine, or you can try adding MO2 (Mod Organizer 2) to Steam, and running it through Proton, this has worked for atleast one person on SteamDeck.
 I will be covering the Lutris+Wine route, because that is what has worked for me and a few others.

 I will be assuming that you have used Lutris/Wine before and know atleast the basics of configuration.
 You'll want to add ModOrganizer.exe to Lutris, and then configure as follows: